- WHERE TO STAY

 Stonehenge itself is put together like woodwork.
 Joints and sockets have been carved into the stone so each stone fits into each other precisely.
 Stonehenge is unique in that it has horizontal stones to form arches.
 These horizontal stones have been engineered so they were flat, on a sloping site.
 Stonehenge is also unique in that the stones have been shaped into flat sided blocks.

 Without metal, it would have been very labour intensive to shape these vast stones using stone on stone.
 A whole army of people would have been required on site to perform the shaping.
-We know this as the land around Stonehenge is full of the chipping's.
+We know this as the land around Stonehenge is full of the chippings.

-The existence of a ceremonial route up to Stonehenge suggests an organised procession where some kind of ritual took place within the inner sanctum of Stonehenge by the Alter Stone.
+The existence of a ceremonial route up to Stonehenge suggests an organised procession where some kind of ritual took place within the inner sanctum of Stonehenge by the Altar Stone.
 The fact that Stonehenge had banks 6 foot high surrounding it precluding viewing into it raises the spectre that perhaps only the highest echelon were part of the ceremony.

-Its also clear that astronomy had something to do with Stonehenge, its just too much of a coincidence the siting of the stones.
+It is also clear that astronomy had something to do with Stonehenge, it is just too much of a coincidence the siting of the stones.
 The pure theory that Stonehenge was all to do with astronomy, the private fiefdom of a 'priest' like figure or group that studied astronomy to predict the seasons for agriculture is largely discredited.

 A common view is that the timings of the ceremonies was all important and this is the only astronomical significance.

 And what is the significance of the ley lines that bisect Stonehenge and many other similar Neolithic monuments that statistically go well beyond it being just coincidence?

 Today Stonehenge is of course famous for being a gathering place for thousands of people, for one day every June, from all walks of life, including pagans and druids and those looking to experience the spectacular wonder of Stonehenge at dawn at the solstice.